Getting in the holiday spirit at Christmas Land

 From Santa’s workshop to Frankie’s train ride, there’s a special feeling no matter where you go.

-“Today (November 30) is the 7th anniversary with my wonderful nephew, Frankie, who passed away,” Annese said.
-“It is a way for us to remember him every day of course, but when we’re here we honestly feel his spirit alive and we feel it through the train and just seeing excitement on kids faces.”
+“Today [November 30] is the seventh anniversary with my wonderful nephew, Frankie, who passed away,” Annese said.
+“It is a way for us to remember him every day of course, but when we’re here we honestly feel his spirit alive and we feel it through the train and just seeing the excitement on kids’ faces.”

-- Rensselaer County seeing highest number of coronavirus cases since pandemic began